andrea-calligaris/ff8-sounds-catalog/sound-information.md

 - `124 (loop) lifter_B`: normal sound.
 - `2569 (loop) lifter_move_up+move_down`: when the lifter moves straight vertically, either to raise up to enter the higher tubes, or to land from tubes; a green light is surrounding the lifter.
 - `2587 lifter_start+stop`: everytime the lifter starts levitating and is ready to go, or when it stops levitating and it sits on the ground.
-- `2663 residential_palace_lifter's_dome_on+off`: the pink dome that covers the lifter of the Residential Palace only.
+- `2663 presidential_palace_lifter's_dome_on+off`: the pink dome that covers the lifter of the Presidential Palace only.

 Behavior of all lifters and elevators:
 - Elevator to enter/exit the city: just the FMV.